-What follow are some tips regarding practicing that I’ve collected over my years in the woodshed.
+What follow are some tips regarding ‘ukulele practice that I’ve collected over my years in the woodshed.

-Don’t Practice Mistakes:
+Slow Down and Don’t Practice Mistakes:

 The key to never making a mistake is going slowly.
 Slowly.
 Get out your metronome and set it very slow.
 Then play the piece to the click.
-Hopefully it’s slow enough that you feel stifled.
+Hopefully it’s slow enough that you feel border and stifled.
 Good!
 Focus on playing everything perfectly while you have the chance to look ahead and take your time getting to notes.

 Don’t Watch Your Fingers:

 Warm up before practicing.
 That way you will already be on the top of your game when you begin you practice session.

 Use Your Ears:

 Start easy and if you want, write out the song as you go.
 The more you do this, the better you will get.
-If you need some ideas on how to start, look at: How to Figure Out Songs.
+If you need some ideas on how to start, look at: How to Figure Out Songs by Ear on ‘Ukulele.

 If you ever run out of ideas for what to practice, here is a big list that should keep you busy: Things to Practice.